wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 Age advisory: Domestic II is primarily aimed at adults and deals with autobiographical and social issues with some sensitive content.
 Works suitable for younger people during Saturday Daytime will be clearly signposted on the day.
 For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####Credits
-[Domestic](/hab/domestic) II is produced by hÅb with support from The Guinness Partnership + Guinness Property, and  supported using public funding by the National Lottery through Arts Council England.
+[Domestic](/hab/domestic) II is produced by hÅb with support from [The Guinness Partnership](http://www.guinnesspartnership.com/about-us/news/tgp/2015/september/matthias-court-production#.VgFCXXmFPGg) + Guinness Property, and supported using public funding by the National Lottery through Arts Council England.
+Special thanks to Z-arts.
 Photo licensed through Creative Commons © [T.J.Blackwell](http://tjblackwell.co.uk/lucid)
 Domestic II is running alongside Flow Salford [www.flowsalford.co.uk](http://www.flowsalford.co.uk)